-Table Base Information Population Approach Source Mathedology Assumptions Name Reference ltem Actual / Estimate Source Methodology Assumptions Table 3.1: Pipeline assets 3.1.a.1 Other non- depreciable pipeline assets Actual The SGSPAA Group Consolidation support schedule (Business Combination Adjustments and Goodwill) The SGSPAA Group consolidates its resulting Goodwill from acquisitions at a SGSPAA level, meaning that it does not pass-on any Goodwill into its subsidiary entities.
-The business combination adjustments are maintained in an excel spreadsheet outside the SGSPAA Group's SAP system and allocated to the SGSPAA Group's cash generating units (e.g. pipelines) for the purpose of impairment testing, in accordance with Australian Accounting Standards.
-The Guideline does not restrict consideration to only those assets identifiable at the direct pipeline owning entity level and accordingly DDP allocated Goodwill to the pipeline in its statement of assets.
+Table Base Base Information Course ource Methodology Accumutions Name ltem Actual / Estimate Source Methodology Assumptions consideration to only those assets identifiable at the direct pipeline owning entity level and accordingly DDP allocated Goodwill to the pipeline in its statement of assets.
 DDP considered this a reasonable allocation and disclosure.
-As there is no specific Goodwill category, DDP has included Goodwill in the 'Other non-depreciable pipeline assets' in the template.
-Table 3.1: Pipeline assets 3.1.b Inventories, Deferred tax assets, Other assets Actual SAP All items were balances extracted from DDP's Trial Balances for the reporting period.
-Other Assets include GL accounts such as accrued receivables and amounts due from related parties as sourced from the TB.
+Other non-depreciable pipeline assets - SAP TB Amounts have been extracted from DDP's Trial Balances for the reporting period and include GL accounts such as accrued receivables and amounts due from related parties.
 SAP has functionality that records and identifies any transactions from related parties to DDP, known as trading partner.
-Related party loan accounts with each trading partner entity were aggregated, where the receivable amount was greater the payable amount the net amount was reported in 'Other assets'.
-Where the payable amount was greater than the receivable amount the balance was a net liability and therefore not included in 'Other assets' in
+Related party loan accounts with each trading partner entity were aggregated, where the receivable amount was greater the payable amount the net amount was reported in 'Other non-depreciable pipeline assets'.
+Where the payable amount was greater than the receivable amount the balance was a net liability and therefore not included in 'Other non-depreciable pipeline assets' in the template.

-Table Base Information Population Approach Source • Name Reference ltem Actual / Estimate Methodology Assumptions the template.
 DDP has a legally-enforceable right to set off the recognised amounts and DDP intends either to settle on a net basis or realise the asset and settle the liability simultaneously.
-DDP considers, deferred tax assets and other assets as direct assets but has included these assets under the shared supporting assets in the AER template category.
-In accordance with accounting standards DDP has netted off deferred tax assets and liabilities in its Balance Sheet.
+In accordance with accounting standards DDP has netted off deferred tax and liabilities in its Balance Sheet.
+Reclassification of pipeline assets out of the shared asset category